 LATINX SHORTS

-Category: What's Up Latin America, Worldwide, Worldwide
+Category: What's Up Latin America, Worldwide

 Latinx is a gender-neutral neologism, sometimes used to refer to people of Latin American cultural or ethnic identity in the United States.
 The ⟨-x⟩ suffix replaces the ⟨-o/-a⟩ ending of Latino and Latina that is typical of grammatical gender in Spanish.
 Its plural is Latinxs.
 Words used for similar purposes include Latin@ and Latine.
 Related gender-neutral neologisms included Chicanx and Xicanx.